ycpei/ypei.me/posts/2019-03-14-great-but-manageable-expectations.md

 $c_1$, $c_2$ and the function $C(c_1, c_2)$ are important to the
 practicality and usefulness of Conjecture 0.

+Part 1 can be derived using Conjecture 1.
 We use the notations $p_I$ and $q_I$ to be $q$ and $p$ conditioned on the subsampling index $I$, just like in the proof of the subsampling theorems (Claim 19 and 24).
 Then